JJguri/Mapping-tools/README.md

 ## Functionalities

-* Import shp, and tif files
+* Import shp and tif files
 * Use Basemap
 * Edit legend and work with iso_3 codes
 * Plot categories by country